 However, to complete the full circuit continue along the coastal path, you can see the German bunker whose gun controlled the entire southern part of the channel as well as the entrance to the port.

 And you will probably also have fun taking pictures of the Kermorvan lighthouse from unusual angles.
 2.

-You then follow the south face of the peninsula.
-It provides a magnificent view of the entrance to the port of Le Conquet.
+You then follow the south face of the peninsula back to the carpark.
+Admire one of the prettiest views of the port and the town.

-We finally reach the parking lot.
+We finally reach the parking spot.
 From there, megalith lovers can continue their discoveries by following our page dedicated to the last menhirs of Kermorvan.

-And if you see a paraglider flying silently over the beach and the ria, swinging its multicoloured wing from one bank to the other, don't hesitate to speak with him when it is on the ground.
-He will probably tell you that, seen from the sky, this peninsula is so beautiful that he now knows why birds sing…
+And if you see a paraglider flying silently over the beach and the Ria, swinging its multicoloured wing from one bank to the other, don't hesitate to speak to the pilot when the glider is on the ground.
+He or she will probably tell you that, seen from the sky, this peninsula is so beautiful that he or she now knows why birds sing…

 ***QR code of this page :